IBM-Cloud/terraform-provider-ibm/website/docs/d/cos_bucket.html.markdown

 }
 ```

-# cos satellite bucket
+# COS Satellite bucket

-Retrive a cos satellite bucket.
-See the architecture https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-about-cos-satellite for more details.
-We are using existing cos instance to create bucket , so no need to create any cos instance via a terraform.
-Cos satellite does not support all features see the section **What features are currently supported?** in https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-about-cos-satellite.
+Retrieves a COS Satellite bucket.
+See https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-about-cos-satellite for more details on Object Storage for Satellite.
+We are using existing COS instance to create bucket so there is no need to create any COS instance via terraform

-IBM Satellite documentation https://cloud.ibm.com/docs/satellite?topic=satellite-getting-started .
-We are supporting object versioning and expiration features as of now.
-Firewall is not supported yet.
+**Note:**
+Object Storage for Satellite does not support all features, please refer to the documentation section [What features are currently supported?](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-about-cos-satellite#about-cos-satellite-supported) for a full list of supported features.
+`Object Versioning`, `Object Expiration`, `Object Tagging` are supported, `Firewall` is not yet supported.

 ## Example usage